k8snetworkplumbingwg/whereabouts/doc/proposals/ip-ranges-allocation-strategy.md

    handling, and the default multi-address path.
 Reject `first_available` with `node_slice_size` until Fast IPAM multiple-range semantics are designed.
-7. Document the user-facing option, append-only `first_available` capacity expansion, and the drain-before-reconfiguration contract in the extended configuration guide.
+7. Document the user-facing option, append-only `first_available` capacity expansion through new unique IPPools, duplicate-append no-op semantics, and the drain-before-reconfiguration contract in the extended configuration guide.

 ## Test plan